Design of 2D Skyrmionic Metamaterial Through Controlled Assembly: Discussion

-The ability to use simulation tools to pick up individual atoms and to place them where one wants, so that one can then investigate their possible interaction and stability, has been a fantastic asset in understanding chemical reactions, and therefore deepened the understanding of e.g. catalysis, crystal growth and surface reconstructions.
+The ability to use simulation tools to pick up individual atoms and to place them where one wants, so that one can then investigate their possible interaction and stability, has been a fantastic asset in understanding chemical reactions, and therefore deepened the understanding of, e.g., catalysis, crystal growth and surface reconstructions.
 Several softwares have been designed for this task.
 The ability to do this with magnetic textures is far less investigated.
 Here we take steps to accommodate this, and we demonstrate that controlled assembly protocols, that combine artificial intelligence based segmentation tools with atomistic spin-dynamics simulations, offer a great opportunity for such investigations.
 In this work we began by systematically analyzing the pairwise interactions between skyrmionic elements, pinpointing their critical distances.
-This understanding facilitate the exploration of single high-order antiskyrmion formation through controlled assembly, guided by the distribution of site-based local topological charges.
-Crucially, we also employed the concept of lattice embedding, and successfully identified and characterized a variety of skyrmionic metamaterials.
+This understanding facilitates the exploration of single high-order antiskyrmion formation through controlled assembly, guided by the distribution of site-based local topological charges.
+Although manipulating skyrmionic textures experimentally remains challenging, the controlled assembly method presents new potential solutions for constructing complex spin textures.
+Crucially, we successfully identified a variety of skyrmionic metamaterials.
 These structures are notable for their stability for a wide range of different Heisenberg and DM interactions, presenting new realms of complexity and stability in magnetic textures.
-The interactions used for the majority of the investigations presented here, represent a system that has been realized in experimental works; the Pd/Fe/Ir(111) system.
+The interactions used for the majority of the investigations presented here, represent a system that has been realized experimentally: the Pd/Fe/Ir(111) system.
 Hence, the spin Hamiltonian used here is appropriate for a system that has been observed in nature, as opposed to a model Hamiltonian where the interaction parameters may be tuned or fitted, having a specific finding or observation in mind.
 Judging from the results presented here, the Pd/Fe/Ir(111) system has a fantastic richness in it, in terms of the topological magnetic structures it can host.